logicmonitor/lm-powershell-module/Documentation/Set-LMUserdata.md

 # Set-LMUserdata

 ## SYNOPSIS
-Sets userdata for a LogicMonitor user.
-Currently only setting the default dashboard is supported.
+Sets userdata for a LogicMonitor user, currently only setting the default dashboard is supported.

 ## SYNTAX